iansimon/magenta/magenta/models/drums_rnn/README.md

 This configuration maps all drums to a 9-piece drum kit consisting of bass drum, snare drum, closed and open hi-hat, three toms, and crash and ride cymbals.
 The set of drums is encoded as a length 512 one-hot vector, where each bit of the vector corresponds to one of the 9 drums.
 The input to the model is also augmented with binary counters.

+### Drum Kit with Meter

+This configuration uses the same drum mapping as the Drum Kit configuration, but also encodes the meter and tempo and includes them in the model input.

 ## How to Use

 First, set up your [Magenta environment](/README.md).
 Next, you can either use a pre-trained model or train your own.